 Money can buy many things, however relationships is a trickier one.
 It involves behavioural traits that can’t always be easily defined and controlled.
 However the reality is that customer relationships are a key component of what drives business.
 Many organisations can get caught up in the detail of their products and services.
 Neglecting to […]

 By Jason McWhirr, Information Security Consultant What is the PCI DSS Prioritised Approach?
 Merchants with more complex payment systems or payment processes that do not fit into the shortened SAQs (A, A-EP, B, B-IP, C & P2PE) are required to complete SAQ D or may require an on-site assessment (for merchants with larger amounts of […]

 By Jason McWhirr, Information Security Consultant When it comes to processing cardholder data, many businesses these days will often use more than one method.
 Whether they are using a point of sale (POS) device or taking online payments one thing is clear, all payment card data must be protected by implementing the security controls in […]

 Security and compliance is a lot like having to do taxes, it’s a chore.
 Most businesses understand that it is important to be secure and compliant, but the complexity and time that it can take can indeed be off putting.
 In fact some businesses turn to accountants to look after their compliance with standards such […]

-By Natasja Bolton, Acquirer Support Manager In our recent data breach article, we discussed the need for businesses to consider both their Payment Card Industry Data Security Standard (PCI DSS) and legal obligations when planning for security incidents and data breach reporting.
-In this article we discuss the recently published EU directive on Network and […]
+By Natasja Bolton, Senior Acquirer Support QSA In our recent data breach article, we discussed the need for businesses to consider both their Payment Card Industry Data Security Standard (PCI DSS) and legal obligations when planning for security incidents and data breach reporting.
+In this article we discuss the recently published EU directive on Network […]